 Using Praw library, it demonstrates how to interact with the Reddit API and extract the comments from these subreddits.
 Then, learn how to use TextBlob to perform sentiment analysis on the extracted comments.
 Code: https://github.com/jg-fisher/redditSentiment

 Twitter sentiment analysis using Python and NLTK: This step-by-step guide shows you how to train your first sentiment classifier.
 The author uses Natural Language Toolkit NLTK to train a classifier on tweets.
 Making Sentiment Analysis Easy with Scikit-learn: This tutorial explains how to train a logistic regression model for sentiment analysis.

 Java is another programming language with a strong community around data science with remarkable data science libraries for NLP.

 After learning the basics of sentiment analysis, and understanding how it can help you, you might want to delve further into the topic:

 The literature around sentiment analysis is massive; there are more than 55,700 scholarly articles, papers, theses, books, and abstracts out there.

 The following are the most frequently cited and read papers in the sentiment analysis community in general:

-Bing Liu is an eminence in the field and has written a sound book that’s super useful for those starting research on sentiment analysis.
-Liu does a wonderful job explaining sentiment analysis in a way that is highly technical, yet understandable.
-Liu covers different aspects of sentiment analysis including applications, research, sentiment classification using supervised and unsupervised learning, sentence subjectivity, aspect-based sentiment analysis, and more.
+Useful for those starting research on sentiment analysis, Liu does a wonderful job of explaining sentiment analysis in a way that is highly technical, yet understandable.
+In the book, he covers different aspects of sentiment analysis including applications, research, sentiment classification using supervised and unsupervised learning, sentence subjectivity, aspect-based sentiment analysis, and more.